-Three graduates in the Notre Dame College Class of 2020 have been honored for their academic achievement and campus leadership.
+Three graduates in the Notre Dame College Class of 2020 were honored for their academic achievement and campus leadership.

 Jessica Stout, who graduated summa cum laude with majors in biology and chemistry and a GPA of 3.99, has won the Sr. Mary Agnes Bosche Award.
 Medely Gardner, who completed a Bachelor of Arts in business management while working full time as assistant director of student accounts at the College, received the Sr. Mary LeRoy Finn Award, and Alana Norris, who earned a Master of Arts in national security intelligence studies, has been recognized with the St. Catherine of Alexandria Medal.